yesodweb/yesodweb.com-content/blog/2014/06/exceptions-transformers.md

 * exceptions is an easier library for people to understand.
 I've been using monad-control for a while, and frankly I still find it intimidating.
 * If you're writing a function that might fail, using `MonadThrow` as the constraint can lead to much better code composability and more informative error messages.
-(I'm harking back to [8 ways to report errors in Haskell](http://www.randomhacks.net/2007/03/10/haskell-8-ways-to-report-errors/).)
+(I'm referring back to [8 ways to report errors in Haskell](http://www.randomhacks.net/2007/03/10/haskell-8-ways-to-report-errors/).)
 * exceptions allows for more fine-grained constraints via MonadThrow/MonadCatch/MonadMask.
 * monad-control makes it virtually impossible to write an incorrect instance.
 It's fairly easy to end up writing an invalid `MonadMask` instance, however, which could easily lead to broken code.
 This will hopefully be addressed this documentation and education, but it's still a concern of mine.
 * monad-control requires more language extensions.
 * While there are things that exceptions does that monad-control does not, those are relatively less common.